EN

 Dire and deeply troubling!

-What is even more troubling is the growing ineffectiveness of traditional sto apprehend the seemingly many and life-threatening crises.
+What is even more troubling is the growing ineffectiveness of conventional solutions to apprehend the seemingly many and life-threatening crises.
 Hence the twin questions:

 • Are the modern crises unsolved because they are impossible, or too difficult, to solve?